Evercore (EVR)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-We enjoyed seeing Evercore beat analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
+It was good to see Evercore beat analysts’ revenue and EPS expectations by convincing amounts this quarter.
 Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $323 immediately following the results.
+The stock remained flat at $338.70 immediately after reporting.

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

-Evercore’s P/E ratio based on the next 12 months is 20x.
-Analyzing the financials landscape today, Evercore’s positive attributes shine bright.
-We think it’s one of the best businesses in our coverage and like the stock at this price.
+Evercore’s P/E ratio based on the next 12 months is 18.7x.
+Looking at the financials space today, Evercore’s qualities as one of the best businesses really stand out, and we like it at this price.